-Traditional deck footings, don’t use in sand.
-You basically have to dig deeper and wider and either pour a base slab 3-4′ wide, or use a big foot.
+Traditional deck footings don’t work so well in sand.
+You have to dig deeper and wider and either pour a base slab 3-4′ wide, or use a bigfoot.
 I prefer a poured slab…it give a more jagged base to lock things in place.

 Helicals are ideal for sandy soil support for decks.
 They are engineered, so they keep going down until they hit support.
 There is no question as to what these footings will support, it is all in the numbers.